Volkswagen Mexico reviewing 32,000 cars for possible emissions issues

-MEXICO CITY Volkswagen is checking whether the roughly 32,000 series EA 189 diesel engine vehicles it has sold in Mexico since 2009 provided "altered" emissions data to local authorities, the company said in a statement on Tuesday.
+MEXICO CITY, Sept 29 Volkswagen is checking whether the roughly 32,000 series EA 189 diesel engine vehicles it has sold in Mexico since 2009 provided "altered" emissions data to local authorities, the company said in a statement on Tuesday.

 Volkswagen has admitted to cheating in diesel emissions tests in the United States, prompting the worst crisis in its 78-year history, which has sent shockwaves through the global car industry.